 |Open to||For students at Franklin Pierce and For students at Washington|

-The scholarship will be awarded to two graduates – one each from Franklin Pierce High School and Washington High School.
+The scholarship will be awarded to a graduating senior of Franklin Pierce High School or Washington High School.

 |Award notes||One time award.|

 Each school’s scholarship committee will select a nominee for this scholarship and submit the name to the Foundation.
 Members of the Struna family will then examine the applications of each of the nominees and select the recipient.
 The nominee not selected will be the alternate and the scholarship shall be awarded to that individual if the primary award winner does not meet the requirements of the scholarship.

 Franz Josef Struna arrived in the United States at the age of five.
 His family had to flee Austria to avoid capture by the Nazis.
 Upon his arrival in the United States his parents changed his name to Frank Joseph Struna, to be more American.
 As a teenager, he enlisted in the Army, where he served for 28 years, making Master Sergeant upon retirement.
 He was a decorated soldier who served in the Korean War and the Vietnam War.
 He was a proud patriot.